ShreyashKore/ShreyashKore/README.md

 ## Hello 👋

 I like building stuff.
-I'm an expert (20+ years of experience) in Android/Kotlin Multiplatform and Flutter/dart.
+I'm an expert in Android/Kotlin Multiplatform and Flutter/dart.

 - 🔭 I’m currently working on Inspektor.
 - 🌱 I’m currently learning Backend and Swift.